monu564100/jobscraper-api/README.md

 Defines API routes and links them to their corresponding logic:

-- `scrape_glints_route.py`: Route for triggering Glints scraping logic.
+- `route.py`: Route for triggering Controller scraping logic.

 #### **singletons**